Thomasporta/thomasporta.github.io/index.md

   <source src="/assets/img/Sirenum.mp4" type="video/mp4">
 </video>

-Sirenum is a first person narrative game made in the span of 1 month.
+Sirenum is a first person narrative game created in 1 month.
 It is made in Unity.
 I programmed and designed all core systems, as well as the dithered outline post processing shader.

 ## Challenges
-Challenges faced include a branching narrative (4 endings), heavy dialogue presence requiring a custom Dialogue queuer and immersive player movement.

 <ul>
-  <li>Real time branching narrative</li>
+  <li>Branching narrative</li>
-  <li>Real time game unfolding.
+  <li>Real time game progression.
 From start to finish, the game will take a maximum of around 10 minutes.
-Everything occurs in real time</li>
+The story progresses regardless of player action</li>
-  <li>Heavy Dialogue usage requiring a custom Dialogue queuer</li>
+  <li>Heavy dialogue usage requiring a custom dialogue queuer</li>
 </ul>

 ## Skills used